cneben/QuickQanava/doc/web/docs/gettingstarted.md

 QuickQanava allow visual connection of node with the `Qan.ConnectorDropNode` component.
 Visual connection of nodes is configured in your main `Qan.Graph` component with the following properties:

 - `resizeHandlerColor` (color): Color of the visual drop node component (could be set to Material.accent for example)
-- `enableConnectorDropNode` (bool): Set to true to enable visual connection of nodes (default to false).
+- `enableConnector` (bool): Set to true to enable visual connection of nodes (default to false).
-- `connectorDropNodeEdgeClassName` (string): String that could be modified by the user to specify a custom class name for the edges created by visual drop node connector (default to "qan::Edge", default edge delegate component).
+- **deprecated** `connectorDropNodeEdgeClassName` (string): String that could be modified by the user to specify a custom class name for the edges created by visual drop node connector (default to "qan::Edge", default edge delegate component).

 ![Groups](images/visual-node-connector.gif)